 We registered the issuance of the shares of common stock issuable upon exercise of the public warrants pursuant to the registration statement of which the proxy statement/prospectus formed.
 Under the Warrant Agreement, we are required to maintain a current prospectus relating to those shares of common stock until the public warrants expire or are redeemed, as specified in the Warrant Agreement.
 A registration statement covering the shares of common stock issuable upon exercise of the public warrants was declared effective by the SEC on February 15, 2019.
-If, at any time, prior to the expiration or redemption of the public warrants, as specified in the Warrant Agreement, we fail to maintain an effective registration statement with respect to such shares, warrantholders may exercise their public warrants on a "cashless basis" in accordance with Section 3(a)(9) of the Securities Act or another exemption.
-Notwithstanding the above, if our common stock is at the time of any exercise of a public warrant not listed on a national securities exchange such that it satisfies the definition of a "covered security" under Section 18(b)(1) of the Securities Act, we may, at our option, require holders of public warrants who exercise their warrants to do so on a "cashless basis" in accordance with Section 3(a)(9) of the Securities Act and, in the event we so elect, we will not be required to file or maintain in effect a registration statement, and in the event we do not so elect, we will be required to register or qualify the shares under applicable blue sky laws to the extent an exemption is not available.
+If, at any time, prior to the expiration or redemption of the public warrants, as specified in the Warrant Agreement with respect to such shares, warrantholders may exercise their public warrants on a "cashless basis" in accordance with Section 3(a)(9) of the Securities Act or another exemption.
+Notwithstanding the above, if our common stock is at the time of any exercise of a public warrant not listed on a national securities exchange such that it satisfies the definition of a "covered security" under Section 3(a)(9) of the Securities Act and, in the event we so elect, we will not be required to file or maintain in effect a registration statement, and in the event we do not so elect, we will be required to register or qualify the shares under applicable blue sky laws to the extent an exemption is not available.